kissgyorgy/my-stars/README.md

 - [DualCoder/vgpu_unlock](https://github.com/DualCoder/vgpu_unlock) - Unlock vGPU functionality for consumer grade GPUs.
 - [radareorg/radare2](https://github.com/radareorg/radare2) - UNIX-like reverse engineering framework and command-line toolset
 - [nalgeon/sqlean](https://github.com/nalgeon/sqlean) - The ultimate set of SQLite extensions
-- [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) - A tool to identify and exploit sudo rules' misconfigurations and vulnerabilities within sudo for linux privilege escalation.
+- [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) - A tool designed to exploit a privilege escalation vulnerability in the sudo program on Unix-like systems.
+It takes advantage of a specific misconfiguration or flaw in sudo to gain elevated privileges on the system, essentially allowing a regular user to execute commands as the root user.
 - [tostercx/GTAO_Booster_PoC](https://github.com/tostercx/GTAO_Booster_PoC) -
 - [kevinconway/remouseable](https://github.com/kevinconway/remouseable) - Use a reMarkable tablet as a mouse.
 - [tree-sitter/py-tree-sitter](https://github.com/tree-sitter/py-tree-sitter) - Python bindings to the Tree-sitter parsing library